networknt/light-doc/content/en/faq/test-multi-config.md

 ## Run junit tests in separate classloaders

 Now let's take a look at the StatusDefaultTest class.
-JUnit will use the same JVM to run all the test classes in the same module and the previous test class has created a singleton instance of config already.
+JUnit will use the same JVM to run all the test classes in the same module.
+The previous test class has created a singleton instance of config already.
 If we don't do anything, the same instance will be used.
 In order to switch to the state that there is no service.yml config available.
 We need to have another classloader to run this test case.